 YOUR CHRISTMAS TREE CAN LOOK GOOD AND DO GOOD

 From Georgia to Denmark and back, Marianne assures me that Fair Seeds turn into Fair Trees on organic farms here in Denmark and are shipped throughout Europe once mature.
-A percentage of profit is then put back into supporting the local Georgian economy, where the Fair Trees Fund has established schools as well as medical and dental facilities for the traditionally poor communities that work in Christmas tree seed collecting economy.
+A percentage of profit is then put back into supporting the local Georgian economy, where the Fair Trees Fund has established schools as well as medical and dental facilities for the traditionally poor communities that work in the Christmas tree seed collecting economy.

-From the beginning, Georgian Fair Trees workers are educated in environmental safety, given insurance and taught what Marianne calls “how to behave in the forest.”
+From the beginning, Georgian Fair Trees workers are educated in environmental safety, given insurance, and taught what Marianne calls “how to behave in the forest.”
 None of the seed collectors wear spikes that potentially damage the trees and they always leave 30% of the seeds to ensure biodiversity and ecologies for the resident animal communities.

 BENEFITS OF GROWING ORGANIC CHRISTMAS TREES

 Organic Christmas tree producers like Marianne Bols of Fair Trees believe strongly that sustainable farming will help protect the environment for generations to come.
 This is definitely true for Tobias Dinesen, who runs Grønnetop, the online organic Christmas tree marketplace that can deliver directly to living rooms all over Copenhagen and surrounding Sjælland.
-He has seen the increased demand for organic trees, but is aware of the limited access.
+He has seen the increased demand for organic trees but is aware of the limited access.
 Tobias hopes to help rectify that situation and if from his little corner of the planet, he can support a more sustainable resource, he will be more than happy.

 Conventionally grown trees use of pesticides and growth manipulating hormones can leach harmful agents, like glyphosate into the groundwater.
 Removing potential pollutants from the watershed is only one way that sustainable farming benefits the local environments.
-Use of natural ground covers to prevent weeds and invasive insects from damaging trees while they grow keeps organic fertilizers from seeping into the water table.
+The use of natural ground covers to prevent weeds and invasive insects from damaging trees while they grow keeps organic fertilizers from seeping into the water table.

 These supporting plants work in synergy with the fir tree and provide environments that attract pollinators like bees, an added bonus.
 These biologic land carpets compound the carbon dioxide binding benefits of lands dedicated to Christmas tree farming.
 Double bonus points.
 One hectare of sustainably grown evergreen trees can bind 13 tons of greenhouse gases from the atmosphere.² Yes please and ja tak.
 Plastic trees can’t do that.
 And every year that a Christmas tree crop is cut down, new trees are planted, creating a continuous cycle of carbon neutralizing fields.
 Now that is Christmas joy.